-Instruction should occur in an environment that is conducive to learning.
-Effective instruction requires good order and discipline which may be described as the absence of distractions, frictions, and disturbances which interfere with the effective functioning of the student, class, and school.
+Effective instruction requires order and discipline which may be described as the absence of distractions, frictions, and disturbances which interfere with the effective functioning of the educational environment.
 It is also the presence of a friendly, yet businesslike, atmosphere in which students and school personnel work cooperatively toward mutually recognized and accepted goals.

-As students progress in our public schools, it is reasonable to assume that an increase in age and maturity will result in the students' assuming greater responsibility for their actions.
+As students' progress in our public schools, it is reasonable to assume that an increase in age and maturity will result in the students' assuming greater responsibility for their actions.
 It is recognized that differences in age and maturity require different types of disciplinary action; however, the procedures identified shall apply to all students in grades Pre-K - 12.